St. Mary's Seminary is the first Roman Catholic seminary in the nation: rich in tradition while focused on priestly preparation for the 21st-century.

 We facilitate personal integration of the human, spiritual, intellectual, and pastoral dimensions necessary for authentic priestly witness and service in the image of Jesus Christ.

-The post-master’s Certificate of Advanced Studies in Theology (CAS) is designed for individuals who possess a master’s degree in theology (e.g., MAT.), ministry (e.g., MACM), divinity (e.g., MDiv), or a related field and who desire to continue their theological education with a general or focused program of study.
+The post-master’s Certificate of Advanced Studies in Theology (CAS) is designed for individuals who possess a master’s degree in theology (e.g., MAT), ministry (e.g., MACM), divinity (e.g., MDiv), or a related field to continue their theological education with a general or focused program of study.
 (All qualified graduates of St. Mary’s Ecumenical Institute, regardless of degree or year of graduation, may apply.)

-CAS students with demonstrated advanced research skills, whose primary interest is in theological research, whether simply as the focus of the CAS program or in preparation for doctoral studies, may pursue the research track.
+Students with demonstrated advanced research skills, whose primary interest is in theological research, whether simply as the focus of the CAS program or in preparation for doctoral studies, may pursue the research track.
 Students in the research track may specialize in a particular academic area, approved by the CAS Director, or follow a more interdisciplinary program.
-Areas for the specialized research track include Biblical Studies (NT, OT, or both), Ecumenical and Interfaith Studies, Moral and Systematic Theology, and Spirituality.
-In consultation with the Director of the CAS, they choose an advisor and work closely with the advisor throughout the program.
+Areas for specialization include Biblical Studies (NT, OT, or both) and Theological Studies (moral, systematic, or both).
+In consultation with the Director of the CAS, students choose an advisor who guides course selection throughout the program.
+One course must be a seminar or colloquium, and students may take up to one two approved independent studies.
+Students focusing on Biblical Studies (OT, NT, or both) may take beginning biblical language courses (up to twelve credits for students without advanced standing, six credits for students with advanced standing) as well as advanced biblical language courses.

 The CAS allowed me to both broaden some of my experience in areas of particular interest and continue to be guided by extraordinary faculty.
 Nathanael Briggs, CAS ’22